SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 ### Command sequence

+> The names and tags in these commands are the ones used for the August 2020 production.

 1. set up a working area with the chosen `icaruscode` version and [get a grid certificate proxy](../Get_a_certificate_proxy.md):

        source /cvmfs/icarus.opensciencegrid.org/products/icarus/setup_icarus.sh